ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

 1. We will get a compile error since we did not integrate the new field into our repository.

 1. Head over to your browser and reload your schema to review the changes.
-Also fire up the query that you have build so far.
+Also, fire up the query that you have built so far.

    ![Test Gateway](images/test-gateway-4.png)